 “Nah,” Jack says.
 “Nancy’s house is already filled to the brim, like her mother’s was, and Dale is getting ready to retire soon and head down to Florida.
 Last time I talked to him, he said he was trying to downsize.”

-“Well, feel better knowing that you probably covered the purchase of it when you overpaid for the house,” he tells me.
+“Well, feel better knowing that you probably covered the purchase of them when you overpaid for the house,” he tells me.

-“Good lord, I didn’t realize it was so big inside,” Ella says.
+“Good lord, I didn’t realize it was so big,” Ella says.

 I nod.
 “Seven bedrooms.
 Three sitting rooms.
 A library.”

 Jack snorts.
 “And only one functioning toilet.”

 “Fair point, but I’m working on that,” I say.